CalumBeck/BSW-Data-Course/chapter5.md

 Assign this to a variable called 'profit', and print this variable.

+There are a few ways you can do this.
 You may wish to make use of a counter.
 You can add 1 to a variable, in a loop for example, using `x += 1` which will add 1 to the value of `x` each time it is run.

 `@hint`
 Make a variable to count the number of times Zworby rolls a 10, 11, or 12.
 Set this to 0.
 Then make a for loop which goes through the Dicerolls list, adding 1 to the counter variable for each roll over 9, you can use an if statement for this.
 Finally, use this formula Profit = amount Zworby pays - amount Zworby wins - Additional costs to work out the profit made by the casino.
 You might want to go back to previous exercises on for loops and if statements for more help.